-Transfer of property refers to the action of changing the legal ownership of a property title.
+Transfer of property in NSW refers to the action of changing the legal ownership of a property title.
 There are a myriad of documents and regulations to consider when going through this process.
 It’s imperative to understand these or get the help to get it right.

 Why transfer property?